 ‘Rembrandt’s Late Self-Portraits’ is a four stanza poem written by Elizabeth Jennings and published in 1975.
 This piece is an in-depth look at the way in which a painted self-portrait can reveal to the artist, or sitter, elements of their own soul they must come to understand better if they wish to know themselves.

-The poem does not have a formal rhyme scheme but there are a number of end rhymes and half rhymes that give the poem a clear rhythm.
+The poem does not have a formal rhyme scheme but there are a number of end rhymes and half-rhymes that give the poem a clear rhythm.
 Additionally, Jennings chooses to cut off lines halfway through complete sentences, forcing the poem onward and bringing the reader to the end of the poem quickly.
-Read full poem here.

 Summary of Rembrandt’s Late Self-Portraits

-The speaker of this poem is describing the way in which Rembrandt, through all of his work, but especially his late self-portraits, took an honest look at himself and others.
 She speaks of the way in which he looks “unflinchingly” at his own face, and reproduces it just as it is.
 He does not attempt to embellish or improve what he sees.
-Through this authentic way of creating art he helps himself confront his own past and future.
+Through this authentic way of creating art, he helps himself confront his own past and future.
 The speaker lavishes praise on Rembrandt’s skill and technique, as well as the way in which painting allows one to confront “darknesses” and find all the elements of one’s soul that must be “reckon[ed] with.”

 Analysis of Rembrandt’s Late Self-Portraits

-Jennings begins this piece by describing the way in which an artist, in this case, Rembrandt, would have viewed his own self-portraits.
+Jennings begins ‘Rembrandt’s Late Self-Portraits’ by describing the way in which an artist, in this case, Rembrandt, would have viewed his own self-portraits.